MichaelBrauner/starwars/README.md

 # Starwars

-A sample project as a test work - by Michael Brauner for [CONECTO Business Communication GmbH](https://www.conecto.at/).
+Just a simple Starwars project for fun :)

 ## Installation